frankykubo/vue3-base-scaffold/README.md

 ### <b>Examples</b>
 Project comes with basic structure.
 When you open *App.vue* or *HelloWorld.vue*, you will see everything written above in practical use.

+# <b>Docker</b>
+You can run this project inside a docker container.
+Simply create an image by running cmd/bash command:
+`docker-compose up --build`
+And your container is ready to go.
+Hot reloading works as well.

 ## Project setup
 ```
 npm install -g @vue/cli